Places one can go to after death

 The Bible indicates that things can be found (by order of the highest to the lowest): "in the HEAVEN and on EARTH and UNDER-THE-EARTH" (Revelation 5:13).

-Hades would be located under the earth, as when someone would die, they would be "BROUGHT DOWN INTO HADES" (Psalms 31:17).
-The righteous Jacob thought that his righteous son Joseph died, "he was not willing to be being comforted, saying, “I WILL GO DOWN to my son mourning TO HADES”" (Genesis 37:35).
+A certain place called Hades would be located under the earth, as when someone would die, they would be "BROUGHT DOWN INTO HADES" (Psalms 31:17).
+The righteous Jacob thought that his righteous son Joseph died, "he was not willing to be being comforted, saying, “I WILL GO DOWN to my son mourning TO HADES" (Genesis 37:35).

 In Hades, after death, a place of fire can be described, as Jesus told a story of two men who died, as "the rich (man) also DIED AND WAS-BURIED.
 AND having-lifted-up his eyes IN HADES (WHILE) BEING IN TORMENTS, he-sees Abraham from a-distance, and Lazarus in his bosom.
 And he, having-called, said, ‘Father Abraham, have-mercy-on me and send Lazarus in-order-that he-may-dip the tip (of) his finger (in) WATER AND COOL-OFF MY TONGUE, because I-AM-SUFFERING-PAIN IN THIS FLAME’.
 But Abraham said, ‘Child, remember that during your life you-received your good (things), and likewise Lazarus the bad (things).
 But now, here, he-is-being-comforted and YOU ARE-SUFFERING-PAIN" (Luke 16:22-25).

-There are similarities between this place and the place of fire one can go after death:
+There are similarities between the place of fire after death in Hades described in Luke 16 and the place of fire one can go after death described elsewhere (the Gehenna of fire, the lake of fire...):

 This can be similar to the place of fire into which someone can end up such as "The eternal FIRE" (Matthew 25:41), "The Gehenna (of) FIRE" (Matthew 18:9), "The lake (of) FIRE" (Revelation 20:10), "The furnace (of) FIRE" (Matthew 13:42).